abdullahguluniversity/.github/profile/README.md

-## Abdullah Gül Üniversitesi, 3.
-Nesil Üniversite 👋
+## Abdullah Gül Üniversitesi, Yeni Nesil Devlet Üniversitesi 👋
-## Abdullah Gül Üniversity, 3rd Generation University 👋
+## Abdullah Gül Üniversity, New Generation University 👋
 <!--

 **Here are some ideas to get you started:**